Table of Contents

 KPIs for Digital PR

-15. Number of quality links is the top success metric for digital PRs (87%).
+15. Number of quality links is still the top success metric (85.1%), followed by total mentions (72.3%) and total links (70.9%).
 (BuzzStream)

-16. Ahrefs Domain Rating (DR) is used by 84% of digital PRs to measure a link’s authority.
+16. Ahrefs Domain Rating (DR) is the number one authority metric, used by 93.2% of digital PRs (up from 83.3% last year).
 (BuzzStream)

-17. Only 13% use Ahrefs UR or URL Rating.
+17. Only about 12% use Ahrefs UR or URL Rating.
 (BuzzStream)

-18. Moz Domain Authority (DA) gets used by 45%, with only 7% using Page Authority (PA).
+18. Moz Domain Authority (DA) gets used by 30.4%, with less than 0% using Page Authority (PA).
 (BuzzStream)

-19. Majestic’s Trust Flow (TF) is used by 9% and Citation Flow (CF) by 4%.
-(BuzzStream)
+19. Majestic’s Trust Flow (TF) is used by 13.5% and Citation Flow (CF) by 7.4%.
+These are increases since last year (BuzzStream)

 When analyzing the impact of digital PR, quality reigns supreme.
 There are plenty of metrics out there for determining link quality.